Chelsea, Manhattan: Industrial and commercial

 The Hudson Yards rail-yard development is located at the northern edge of Chelsea, within the Hudson Yards neighborhood.
 The project's centerpiece is a mixed-use real estate development by Related Companies.
 According to its master plan, created by master planner Kohn Pedersen Fox Associates, Hudson Yards is expected to consist of 16 skyscrapers containing more than 1.27 e6sqft of new office, residential, and retail space.
 Among its components will be 6 e6sqft of commercial office space, a 750000 sqft retail center with two levels of restaurants, cafes, markets and bars, a hotel, a cultural space, about 5,000 residences, a 750-seat school, and 14 acres of public open space.
-The development, located mainly above and around the West Side Yard, will create a new neighborhood that overlaps with Chelsea and Hell's Kitchen.
+The development, located mainly above and around the West Side Yard, forms a new neighborhood that overlaps with Chelsea and Hell's Kitchen.

 Residential

 Hotel Chelsea, built 1883–1885 and designed by Hubert, Pirsson & Co., was New York's first cooperative apartment complex and was the tallest building in the city until 1902.
 After the theater district migrated uptown and the neighborhood became commercialized, the residential building folded and in 1905 it was turned into a hotel.
 The hotel attracted attention as the place where Dylan Thomas had been staying when he died in 1953 at St. Vincent's Hospital in Greenwich Village, and for the 1978 slaying of Nancy Spungen for which Sid Vicious was accused.
 The hotel has been the home of numerous celebrities, including Brendan Behan, Thomas Wolfe, Mark Twain, Tennessee Williams and Virgil Thomson, and the subject of books, films (Chelsea Girls, 1966) and music.

 An eastward facing view from the High Line.
 London Terrace is visible on the left.

 The London Terrace apartment complex on West 23rd was one of the world's largest apartment blocks when it opened in 1930, with a swimming pool, solarium, gymnasium, and doormen dressed as London bobbies.
 It was designed by Farrar and Watmough.
 It takes its name from the fashionable mid-19th century cottages that were once located there.

 Penn South is a large limited-equity housing cooperative constructed in 1962 by the United Housing Foundation and financed by the International Ladies' Garment Workers' Union.
-The development includes 2,820 apartments and covers six city blocks between 8th and 9th Avenue and 23rd and 29th Street.
+The development includes 2,820 apartments and covers six city blocks between Eighth and Ninth avenues and 23rd and 29th streets.
 In 2012, there were 6,000 names on a waiting list of prospective residents looking to purchase a unit in the development.
 Under the terms of agreements reached with the City of New York in 1986 and 2002, and separately with the United States Department of Housing and Urban Development, Penn South's eligibility for tax abatements offered by the Mitchell-Lama Housing Program has been extended to 2052.

+The eleven (originally twelve) row houses at 437–459 West 24th Street are designated as New York City landmarks and on the National Register of Historic Places.